 Sharing the Mailing Activity Report

-If you'd like to automatically share the mailings Mailing Activity Report:
+If you'd like to automatically share the message's Mailing Activity Report:

 - Check the corresponding box to enable several additional options.